Annapurnaa14/UART/README.md

 # UART
-A new repository created for UART project
+A new repository created for the UART project